JusteenDev/Termux-X11-Lazy-Install/README.md

 # Termux X11 XFCE

-Termux X11 is a Desktop inside Termux Terminal use Termux App from playstore version 0.118.1 Universal for compatibility [HERE](https://github.com/termux/termux-app/releases/tag/v0.118.1) also the termux X11 Application Add on [HERE](https://github.com/termux/termux-x11/releases/tag/nightly)
+Termux X11 is a Desktop inside Termux Terminal dont use Termux App from playstore version 0.118.1 Universal for compatibility [HERE](https://github.com/termux/termux-app/releases/tag/v0.118.1) also the termux X11 Application Add on [HERE](https://github.com/termux/termux-x11/releases/tag/nightly)

 In Termux Terminal use this commands